MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-and-terminology.md

 ### Activity

 An **activity** is a **deferrable unit of work** as defined by the developer.
-Activities inherently consume system resources to execute, and developers must understand how their activity consumes these resources so they can appropriately use the API.
-Then, rather than immediately executing such work at potentially bad times, the API can be used to defer its execution to a more ideal time.
+Activities inherently consume system resources to execute, which may result in impact to the user-experience.
+Developers must understand how their activity consumes these resources so they can appropriately use the API.
+Then, they can defer activity execution to a more ideal time using the API, rather than immediately executing such work at times which may significantly impact the user-experience,

 ### Policy